pymc-devs/pymc/docs/source/developer_guide.rst

    Tensorflow seemed to more tricky than expected.
 The high level reason is that graph is an add only container

 -  There were few fixed bugs not obvoius in the first place.
-Theano has a tool to manipulate the graph (``theano.clone``) and this tool requires extremely careful treatment when doing a lot of graph replacements at different level.
+Aesara has a tool to manipulate the graph (``aesara.clone_replace``) and this tool requires extremely careful treatment when doing a lot of graph replacements at different level.

--  We coined a term ``theano.clone`` curse.
+-  We coined a term ``aesara.clone_replace`` curse.
 We got extremely dependent on this feature.
 Internal usages are uncountable:

    -  we use this to `vectorize the